Storm Water Management Documents

 - 2016-17 NDPES Annual Report

 - 2019-20 NPDES Annual Report

 Total Maximum Daily Loads (TMDLs)

 All water bodies receive pollutants storm water runoff, atmospheric deposition, waste water treatment plants, industrial discharges, natural influences and other sources.
 However, when the amount of pollution reaches a certain level it adversely effects the water chemistry, natural habitat and aquatic animal life.
 TMDLs are limits placed on streams to protect them from receiving too much pollution.
-On the West Branch of the DuPage River, which Carol Stream is tributary to, the IEPA has enacted a TMDL for chloride and are study other pollutants of concern for future TMDLs including fecal coliform, dissolved oxygen, pH, silver and manganese.
+On the West Branch of the DuPage River, which Carol Stream is tributary to, the IEPA has enacted a TMDL for chloride and are studying other pollutants of concern for future TMDLs including fecal coliform, dissolved oxygen, pH, silver, and manganese.
 The Village is a member and active participant in the DuPage River/Salt Creek Workgroup (DRSCW) which is a collection of stakeholders that have been working together to reduce storm water pollution throughout DuPage County.
-To find more information on what Carol Stream and the DRSCW are doing to address TMDLs you may click on the following link.
+Follow the link above to find more information on what Carol Stream and the DRSCW are doing to address TMDLs you may click on the following link.

 DuPage County Stormwater Management Water Quality Campaign

-In an effort to engage the local community in preserving and enhancing DuPage County waterways, the DuPage County Stormwater Management Division is launching a water quality campaign on Facebook and Twitter entitled ?Love Blue.
-Live Green.?
+In an effort to engage the local community in preserving and enhancing DuPage County waterways, the DuPage County Stormwater Management Division has launched a water quality campaign on Facebook and Twitter titled "Love Blue.
+Live Green."
 Please support healthy waterways in DuPage County by liking them on Facebook and following them on Twitter.

 For further information on the Village's Storm Water Management Program you can contact the Engineering Services Department at (630) 871-6220, or via e-mail at Engineering Services.